-Don’t Fall for a Patent Scams and “Trademark Monitoring” Scams
+Don’t Fall for Patent Scams and “Trademark Monitoring” Scams.

 If you are an inventor, and especially if you are an individual new to the process, you need to be extremely careful of scams that are rampant in this country.
 There are a variety of so-called invention promotion firms that prey on inventors and small businesses.
 The typical patent promotion firm promises some variety of one-stop shopping that helps you protect and license your invention to companies who will allegedly pay you royalties.

 Scam tactics range considerably, but common tactics involve initially misleading or exaggerated patentability evaluations.
 A company will provide a “patent search” that finds much promise in the invention, and then suggest easy money and lucrative licensing deals.
 The catch is usually the up-front fees that can lead nowhere.
 Really, they want your credit card information.
 In exchange, the victims frequently receive glossy binders and “market studies” that are graphically impressive, but substantively worthless.
 Or they spend thousands of dollars only to learn that they don’t even have a patent application on file.

 Unfortunately, we often talk to these inventors after it is too late.
 Inventors can lose their money, their inventions, and have a discouraging experience.
 The problem is so commonplace, that the U.S. Patent Office has a form for inventors to fill out and report getting scammed.
 You can find it here: www.uspto.gov/web/forms/2048.pdf.

 The FTC also warns consumers about these scams: www.consumer.ftc.gov/articles/0184-invention-promotion-firms